thunderbird/webext-docs/changes/beta91.rst

 compose API
 ===========

-* all attachment related functions and events now also require the :permission:`compose` permission.
+* all attachment related functions and events now also require the :permission:`compose` permission

 contacts API